Appendix: Tips on Creating Mnemonics

 _________________

-[note1] For example, if you know Chinese, kūle (“(he/she) is crying”, pronounced /ku:lə/, where /ə/ is the sound of a of canoe) is a perfect mnemonic for cuna (“cradle”), evoking an image of a crying baby in the cradle.
+[note2] For example, if you know Chinese, kūle (“he/she is crying”, pronounced /ku:lə/, where /ə/ is the sound of a of canoe) will be a perfect mnemonic for cuna (“cradle”), evoking an image of a crying baby in the cradle.
 Note that this is different from knowing a language that offers cognates, which have etymological connections.
-If you know a language sharing a large number of cognates with Spanish, such as a Romance language particularly Portuguese, you are at a tremendously great advantage in vocabulary study.
+If you know a language sharing a large number of cognates with Spanish, such as another Romance language particularly Portuguese, you are at a tremendously great advantage in vocabulary study.
 You don’t even need mnemonics in the first place.